ShrutiKarandikar/Portfolio/Wireframe.md

 #### Things I thought would have been done differently - <br>

-I have pasted the graphs from the original website[https://finance.yahoo.com/news/apple-5-charts-141500849.html] below for easier reference -
+I have pasted the graphs from the original website[Original Website](https://finance.yahoo.com/news/apple-5-charts-141500849.html) below for easier reference -